 In October 1993, the Association entered into a long-term operating lease agreement with ACP.
 The lease ends the later of either November 1, 2018, or when there are no more bonds outstanding.
-The bond repayment schedule calls for the final payment to be made on December 15, 2016.
+The bond was paid off in January 2016 from the escrow deposit account set up as part of the initial requirements for the bond.

 The lease payments are determined based on a percentage of the base costs, including financing and other operating costs.
-Total payments made to ACP were \$496,452 for the year ended December 31, 2015.
-Rental rebates were \$35,886 for the year ended December 31, 2015.
+Total payments made to ACP were \$279,264 for the year ended December 31, 2016.
+Rental rebates were \$21,514 for the year ended December 31, 2016.